 5) Keep a running record of meeting progress and a specific record of the times for each table topics speaker – with their names and subjects.

 6) When called by the Toastmaster, briefly announce the names, subjects and times for the table topics speakers.
 This is an important opportunity to remind club members (new and old) of people’s names so that they can vote for their favourite speaker.

 7) For reference keep a record of the time taken by the Topics Evaluator.

 8) Report back with the names of each prepared speaker, their subject and time taken.

 9) Report on the name & time of each evaluator including the Topics Evaluator and Grammarian.

 Remember: The timekeeping role is a valuable speaking opportunity and it can be a challenge to bring some clarity and originality to it.

 NB – this role is often one of the first to be offered when you are a new member.
-If you have any questions about the role or anything is unclear please contact your Mentor or a Committee Member who will be happy to help you.
+If you have any questions about the role or anything is unclear please contact a Committee Member who will be happy to help you.